tj-wells/coti-docker-method/README.md

 # Coti Node Docker Installation Method

-Purpose: Provide an easy method to install, upgrade and maintain Coti nodes, with automatic SSL certification, using Docker containers.
+Purpose: Provide an easy method to install, upgrade and maintain Coti nodes, using Docker containers.

+This method also sets up the following useful functionality:
+  - Automatic SSL certification and renewal
+	- Automatic update

-# Installation Instructions
+# Prerequisites

-## 1. Install Docker

 This method requires that you have docker and docker-compose installed.

-Instructions for Ubuntu 22.04 LTS are given below, for other OSs you'll have to search for instructions yourself.
+Instructions for Ubuntu 22.04 LTS are given below.
+For other OSs you should search for instructions yourself.

 <details>
     <summary>Docker and docker-compose instructions for Ubuntu 22.04 LTS</summary>